A long list of everything we know in the world about how to be poor and disabled and still (most of the way) alive.

 💠 You may find it helpful to learn How to Calculate (and sometimes lower) rent in Affordable Housing

-💠 Also check out: Section 8 Secrets for People with Disabilities
+💠 There are many different accommodations that can improve your housing (and your life): Section 8 Secrets for People with Disabilities

 🌷 Going to the doctor: How to Get Free Local Transportation to Your Doctor